American exceptionalism: Absence of feudalism

 Many scholars use a model of American exceptionalism developed by Harvard political scientist Louis Hartz.
-In The Liberal Tradition in America (1955), Hartz argued that the American political tradition lacks the left-wing/socialist and right-wing/aristocratic elements that dominated in Europe because colonial America lacked feudal traditions, such as established churches, landed estates, and a hereditary nobility.
+In The Liberal Tradition in America (1955), Hartz argues that the American political tradition lacks the left-wing/socialist and right-wing/aristocratic elements that dominated in Europe because colonial America lacked feudal traditions, such as established churches, landed estates, and a hereditary nobility.
 As a result, American politics developed around a tradition of 'Lockean' liberalism.
-Although some European practices of feudal origin, such as primogeniture, were transmitted to America, Hartz argued that their abolition during the American Revolution only confirmed the U.S.' liberalism.
+Although some European practices of feudal origin, such as primogeniture, were transmitted to America, Hartz argues that their abolition during the American Revolution only confirmed the liberalism of the United States.

-The "liberal consensus" school, typified by David Potter, Daniel Boorstin, and Richard Hofstadter followed Hartz in emphasizing that political conflicts in American history remained within the tight boundaries of this liberal tradition, especially regarding private property, individual rights, and representative government.
+The "liberal consensus" school, typified by David Potter, Daniel Boorstin, and Richard Hofstadter follows Hartz in emphasizing that political conflicts in American history remained within the tight boundaries of this liberal tradition, especially regarding private property, individual rights, and representative government.
 The national government that emerged was far less centralized or nationalized than its European counterparts.

 Some scholars, however, have disputed whether feudalism was absent from America.
 Sheldon Wolin has argued that the American Revolution was a reaction against increased centralization by the British government, while Karen Orren has claimed that aspects of feudal employment law lasted in America as late as the 1930s.
 James T. Kloppenberg has criticized Hartz for viewing American politics as a liberal consensus, arguing that this oversimplifies U.S. history.
 On the other hand, Catherine A. Holland, while accepting other criticisms of Hartz, has argued that this is a misinterpretation, and that Hartz acknowledged divisions within American politics (albeit divisions within liberalism).

-Although America lacked feudal traditions, it was, on the other hand, the only Western country with a significant history of slavery, the consequences of which continue to resonate today.
-This legacy may have contributed to many of the political and cultural differences that set it apart from other Western nations.
+Legacy of slavery

+Although slavery was historically practiced within European territories during antiquity and the pre-modern era, the United States was unique among modern Western nations in maintaining a massive institution of chattel slavery within its contiguous borders during the rise of the industrial labor movement.
+While European empires of the 19th century largely kept their enslaved populations geographically separated in overseas colonies, the United States underwent emancipation and the formation of modern class politics within the same geographic space.

+This domestic legacy fractured the American working class along racial lines.
+Whereas labor movements elsewhere often forged a unified sense of class solidarity, America's workforce became divided into two tiers with competing political priorities.
+Many white workers came to view social policies—such as welfare—not as collective gains, but as benefits to Black Americans at whites' expense.
+Consequently, redistribution was increasingly seen not as a transfer of wealth between social classes, but as a racial transfer—one that shifted resources from whites to Black communities.
+This anxiety over status and resources drove much of the white working class toward conservative, anti-socialist ideologies that promised to safeguard their position.
+In turn, these racial divisions weakened the foundation for robust left-wing movements and prevented the emergence of strong socialist or labor parties in the United States.